playcanvas/developer.playcanvas.com/docs/user-manual/xr/ar/depth-sensing.md

 Platforms might implement either path: CPU or GPU, or even both.

-To request access to camera depth, the session should be started with an extra flag:
+To request access to camera depth, the session should be started as follows:

 ```javascript
 app.xr.start(camera, pc.XRTYPE_AR, pc.XRSPACE_LOCALFLOOR, {